-According to Taylor, mindfulness is so beneficial therapeutically because it helps people understand the workings of their own mind, heart and body, and their relationships with other people.
+Mindfulness is so beneficial therapeutically because it helps people understand the workings of their own mind, heart and body, and their relationships with other people.
 “You’re looking at yourself like a scientist would; really paying attention in fine detail at what you are doing physically and emotionally.
 When you can see what is happening [in your own mind, heart and body], then you can pause, come into a more centred space and then choose what action, if any, you need to do.”

 It is often supposed that the objective of meditation is to rid the mind of thoughts, but Dr Stephen McKenzie, researcher and co-author of Mindfulness for Life, says that is a common misconception.

 “I’ve had students who think they are not meditating or practising mindfulness properly if they have thoughts, and that’s not right – of course, they are going to have thoughts.
 The mindful response is to observe them rather than fight them, and once we’re observing them we realise we are deeper than our thoughts – we are that which is observing the thoughts – so they lose their power.
 Being mindful is being aware and accepting of what is.”

 Jon Kabat-Zinn, the founder of MBSR, thinks mindfulness is synonymous with kindness.